HUMENTH/ERPNext-installation-Guide/README.md

 You can do the following two tests to confirm apache has been removed:

+Run

+    which apache2

+This should return a blank line
+Run

+    sudo service apache2 start

-Run """which apache2""" - should return a blank line Run """sudo service apache2 start""" - should return apache2: unrecognized service
+This should return apache2: unrecognized service

 We will use a manual bench set up for production by using the below command.

 Automatic Method:

     sudo bench setup production USERNAME

 Manual Method: